Things To Do

-As the base for trekkers who make the popular Annapurna Circuit, Pokhara has developed many interesting sightseeing opportunities.
-Lakeside, the area of town located on the shores of Phewa Lake where most visitors stay, is interesting for its shops and sidewalk vendors.
-On the south end of town, visitors can catch a coloured wooden boat to the historic Barahi temple, located on an island in the Phewa Lake.
+As the base for trekkers who make the popular Annapurna Circuit, Pokhara offers many sightseeing opportunities.
+Lakeside is the area of the town located on the shores of Phewa Lake, and it is full of shops and restaurants.
+On the south end of town, visitors can catch a boat to the historic Barahi temple, which is located on an island in the Phewa Lake.

-On a hill overlooking the southern end of Phewa Lake is the World Peace Stupa, from which a spectacular view of the lake, city, and Annapurna Himalayas can be seen.
-Sarangkot, a hill on the southern side of the lake, offers an exquisite dawn panorama of green valleys framed by the snow-capped Annapurnas.
+On a hill overlooking the southern end of Phewa Lake, you will find the World Peace Stupa.
+From here, you can see a spectacular view of the lake, of Pokhara and Annapurna Himalayas.
+Sarangkot is a hill on the southern side of the lake that offers a wonderful dawn panorama, with green valleys framed by the snow-capped Annapurnas.
 The Seti Gandaki River has created spectacular gorges in and around the city.
-At places it is only a few meters wide and runs so far below that it is not visible or audible from the top.
+In places it is only a few meters wide and runs so far below that it is not visible from the top.

-Temples worth visiting in city include Bindhyabasini, Bhadrakali, Sitaldevi, Gita Mandir and Bhimsen, and both the International Mountain Museum and the Gurkha Museum are worth a visit.
-Shoppers will want to spend at least half a day wandering around Mahendraphul and Pritiviti Chowk, where shops number in the thousands and offer a mind-boggling array of merchandise.
+Among the beautiful temples you can visit in Pokhara, you will find Bindhyabasini, Bhadrakali, Sitaldevi, Gita Mandir and Bhimsen.
+International Mountain Museum and the Gurkha Museum are also worth a visit.
+Please spend at least half a day around Mahendraphul and Pritiviti Chowk.
+Here you will find thousands of shops, with a mind-boggling array of merchandise.

-Many tourists plan to spend only a day or two in Pokhara at the end of their trek and, once they arrive, are disappointed that they have not allocated more time.
-Don’t make this mistake when visiting Pokhara; the city has so much to offer that a week is easily spent here.
+Many tourists plan to spend only a day or two in Pokhara at the end of their trek.
+When they leave, they wish they had spent more time here.
+Don’t make this mistake when visiting Pokhara.
+The city has so much to offer that you can easily enjoy a whole week here.